Everything you need to know about day-to-day life in the Netherlands!

 - Boxing Day

 There is no law in the Netherlands that stipulates that employees are entitled to a day off on these days.
 It is set out in the collective labour agreement of your company.
-If a public holiday is noted in the agreement and it falls on a weekday on which you usually work, your employer will pay your wages while you enjoy some free time.
+If a public holiday is included in the agreement and falls on a weekday on which you usually work, your employer will pay your wages while you enjoy some free time.

 In some companies there are regulations in place where you can switch a Dutch public holiday for a public holiday from the country of your origin.
 Please check the regulations of your company.